-When do you need help for emotional eating?
+Signs you need help for emotional eating.

 When is stress eating okay?

 When it is a short-term response to an isolated event, it is a natural, human response to either over-eat or under-eat due to stress.
-For example, waiting for the results of a medical test/procedure, studying for a life-changing exam, or feeling stuck in limbo for a multitude of other yes/no outcomes in the near-future.
+For example, waiting for the results of a medical test, studying for a life-changing exam, or feeling stuck in limbo for a multitude of other yes/no outcomes in the near-future.

 What should you do after stress eating?

-Fuel your body—you always deserve to eat.
-It doesn’t matter if you think you ate too much or too little, you do NOT need to “make up” for it by launching into a reset, restart, tightening of your nutrition, low carb day, cleanse, detox, harder workout or whatever else diet culture will try and shame you into. .
+Fuel your body.
+You always deserve to eat.
+It doesn’t matter if you think you ate too much or too little.
+You do NOT need to “make up” for it by launching into a reset, restart, tightening of your nutrition, low carb day, cleanse, detox, harder workout or whatever else diet culture will try and shame you into.

 We can learn from these moments and certainly work to develop more coping tools for stress, but for many people, stress eating simply means you’re alive and human!